 There are many engaging options for teens and youth to contribute at The Morton Arboretum.

-If you are entering 7th, 8th, or 9th grade in the fall of 2022, and enjoy being outdoors, working with children, gardening, or learning about citizen science, consider applying to the Arboretum’s Youth Volunteer Program.
+If you are entering 7th, 8th, or 9th grade in the fall of 2023, and enjoy being outdoors, working with children, gardening, or learning about citizen science, consider applying to the Arboretum’s Youth Volunteer Program.
 The program is intended to be a multiple-year experience as volunteers may return to the program each summer through high school.
+We are also accepting applications directly into our Tree Monitor branch for a select number of high school-age students

 Volunteers are assigned to certain groups, or branches, of service.
 The season each year is June through August, with some branches serving optional fall weekends.
 Most branches have weekday daytime shifts, while the Naturalist branch (working with families in the Children’s Garden) also offers weekend daytime shifts.

-The Youth Volunteer Program is a great way to get service hours, learn about STEM college and career information from the tree science staff, and share your love of nature with others.
+The Youth Volunteer Program is a great way to get service hours, learn about STEM college and career information, and share your love of nature with others.
 Volunteering at the Arboretum will deepen your connection to nature and trees.

 Support for the Youth Volunteer Program is provided by U.S. Bank and International Paper.